Model#

 Solving Locally#

-Models are solved locally (on your machine) by default.
+By default, models are solved locally (on your machine).

 Solving with GAMS Engine#